usr25/Sudoku/README.md

   * Python2(.7) is significantly faster than Python3(.5/.7).
 This is due to Py3 using long integers, paired with the abundant use of integers in the sudoku

   * Concurrency isn't always an improvement: in Go it yields better results, in Python the same, and worse in Rust.

+  * Some languages, such as C, benefit from using 64bit-integers while others, such as Rust, don't and even yield worse performance.
+This may be due to the native size of the CPU and being able to fit more in the cache making up for eachother